dylanaraps/neofetch/README.md

                                 NOTE This only works on linux.
     --distro_shorthand on/off   Shorten the output of distro (tiny, on, off)
+                                NOTE: This is only possible on Linux, macOS, and Solaris --kernel_shorthand          Shorten the output of kernel
+                                Takes: on, tiny, off
-                                NOTE: This is only possible on Linux, macOS, and Solaris --kernel_shorthand on/off   Shorten the output of kernel --uptime_shorthand on/off   Shorten the output of uptime (tiny, on, off) --refresh_rate on/off       Whether to display the refresh rate of each monitor Unsupported on Windows
+    --uptime_shorthand on/off   Shorten the output of uptime (tiny, on, off) --refresh_rate on/off       Whether to display the refresh rate of each monitor Unsupported on Windows